History of the Park District

 2015

 The Park Board approved an update to the Comprehensive Master Plan.
 From the input and information gathered, strategies were developed to address the needs and the end result is a plan with a five year strategic plan within a ten year vision for the Park District.
-The Government Finance Officers Association (GFOA) of the United States and Canada awarded a Certificate of Achievement for Excellence in Financial Reporting to the Park District for its comprehensive annual financial report for the fiscal year ending April 30, 2016.
-Jamesway Park reopened with a brand new design.
+Jamesway Park reopened with a brand new playground design.
 The park received two new playground structures, benches, and accessible picnic tables.
 Accessibility to the site and the play structure was improved with a concrete path.
-The Park Board approved an update to the site master plan for Cary-Grove Park.
-Development of a Disc Golf Course at Hoffman Park began.
-The course was laid out across 35-40 acres on the southeast side of the park site.
 A new and improved online registration system was launched.
 This new system allowed more programs to be offered for online registration.
 It allowed people to register through mobile devices, to create wish lists of classes for future registrations, to track payments, and to receive confirmations and receipts.
+Tennis courts at Cary Veterans Park were removed.
+The Government Finance Officers Association (GFOA) of the United States and Canada awarded a Certificate of Achievement for Excellence in Financial Reporting to the Park District for its comprehensive annual financial report for the fiscal year ending April 30, 2015.

-Construction of Walnut Hollow Disc Golf Course began in Hoffman Park Development of site master plans for Lions Park and Kaper Park began.
+Development of a Disc Golf Course at Hoffman Park began.
+The course was laid out across 35-40 acres on the southeast side of the park site.
+The Park Board approved an update to the site master plan for Cary-Grove Park.
 Both Kaper and Lions Parks were rezoned from residential zoning to Park and Open Space zoning classification with the Village of Cary.
-Received a $1,140,000 ITEP grant award of the Hoffman Park multi use trail.
-The 1.4 mile trail extension connects to the existing 2.1 miles of trail at Hoffman Park and provides a continuous loop throughout the park.
-The Government Finance Officers Association (GFOA) of the United States and Canada awarded a Certificate of Achievement for Excellence in Financial Reporting to the Park District for its comprehensive annual financial report for the fiscal year ending April 30, 2017.
+Design and development of both Kaper and Lions Parks revitalization projects began.
 Received 2017 Loss Control Award from PDRMA for maintaining a current Level A accreditation status.
 The District scored a 99.43%.
+The Government Finance Officers Association (GFOA) of the United States and Canada awarded a Certificate of Achievement for Excellence in Financial Reporting to the Park District for its comprehensive annual financial report for the fiscal year ending April 30, 2016.